-“It was the first time I’d ever used Breath,” she said.
+“It was the first time I’d ever used Breath.”

+“That’s right, you’re of the Royal line.”

+“What does that mean?”

-He raised an eyebrow, but said nothing further.
-He just nodded toward the shawl.
+He just shook his head, pointing toward the shawl.
 “Your Breath to mine,” he said.
+“That’s the Command you want.”

 She laid her hand on the shawl and said the words.
 Immediately, everything changed.

 Her dizziness went away.
-Her deadness to the world.
-She gasped, shivering, shaking with the pleasure of it.
-It was so strong that she actually fell from the chair, gasping in wonder.
-Sensation returned.
-She could sense life again.
+Her deadness to the world vanished.
+She gasped, shivering, shaking with the pleasure of Breath restored.
+It was so strong that she actually fell from the chair, gasping and quivering in wonder like a person having a fit.
+Yet, it was wonderful.
+Sensation came to her again.
+She could sense life.
 Could sense Vasher, making a pocket of color around him that was bright and beautiful.
 She was alive again.

-Slowly, she came back aware.
+She basked in that for a long moment.

-“It’s shocking, when you first get it back after a long time,” Vasher said above.
+“It’s shocking, when you first get it after a long time without,” Vasher said.
 “It’s usually not too bad if you take the Breath back after only an hour or so.
 Wait a week, though, and it’s like taking it in for the first time.”

-Smiling, feeling wonderful, she climbed back into the seat and wiped the fish from her face.
-“My sickness is gone!” she said.
+Smiling, feeling amazing, she climbed back into the seat and wiped the fish from her face.
+“My sickness is gone!”

 “Of course,” he said.
 “You’ve got enough Breath for at least the Third Heightening, if I’m reading you right.
-You’ll never know sickness while you hold that much.
-You’ll barely even age.”
+You’ll never know sickness.
+You’ll barely even age.
+Assuming you manage to hang onto the Breath, of course.”

 She looked up at him in a panic.